aoloe/ots-manual-cpp-beginners/NOTES.md

 - `;`: each command must be terminated by a `;`; the definition of `main()` and the `#include` are not commands.

 ## Source code and executables

+"C++ is a compiled language.
+That maeans that to get a program to run, you must first translate it from the humnan readable form to something a machine can understand.
+That translation is done by a program called a compiler"

 ## Writing good source code